Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mnOism9M7Us.md

 ### Transcript

-> uh there's actually new music in the game already since update 4. there's more coming i believe
+> there's actually new music in the game already since update 4. there's more coming i believe